eventuallyc0nsistent/arachne/README.rst

 =======

 Arachne provides a wrapper around your scrapy ``Spider`` object to run them through a flask app.
 All you have to do is setup your ``SPIDER_SETTINGS`` in the settings file.
-The settings file will take care of your individual spider settings that you would like to setup for multiple scrapers.

 Installation